The Creole Mourning Tour

 Additional Midnight tour on October 25th and 26th

-Incorporated into the regular house tour, St. Joseph Plantation family members and friends explain these old customs and rituals, which are all so very important in understanding the rich history and culture of Old Creole Louisiana and should not be forgotten..
-An invitation is extended to all who want to learn and experience the rich history and culture that makes South Louisiana so unique, interesting and loved.
+Incorporated into the regular house tour, St. Joseph Plantation tour guides explain these old customs and rituals, which are all very important in understanding creole Louisiana.
+An invitation is extended to all who wish to learn and experience the rich history and culture that makes South Louisiana so unique, interesting, and loved.

 Scroll to Top